jocowhite/watch-price-prediction/README.md

 ## DS_3 Scraped OnlineShop [Crown & Caliber](https://www.crownandcaliber.com/)
 Also with the help of the customised [GITHub Shopify Scraper](https://github.com/lagenar/shopify-scraper), 26,216 watch images and their prices could be scraped in this online shop.

+In this project, a different dataset is used as validation dataset each time, i.e. for training and testing with ds3, ds2 becomes the validation dataset.

 # Models

 Three different models are used to achieve the set goal.